clohr/chart-experiments/outline.md

 * Discovery
 * Education

-## Tufte's Guidelines
+## What Makes a Good Visualization?
 Edward Tufte is considered a leading data visualion expert and professor at Yale in statistics, computer science, and political science.
-Served as a consultant for the Obama administration as well as for NASA.
+He wrote several books including Beautiful Evidence and Visual Display of Quantitative Information and served as a consultant for the Obama administration as well as for NASA.

-Wrote several books including Beautiful Evidence and Visual Display of Quantitative Information.

-Some of his guiding principles:
+Tufte's standards for high-quality visualizations:
 * induce the viewer to think about the substance rather than about methodology, graphic design, the technology
 * present many numbers in a small space; make large data sets coherent
 * comparison rather than mere description; show causation